 This workshop on First Nations Community Governance I is directed toward elected Indigenous Leaders and Senior Administration staff working in First Nation communities.
 It has been designed to provide a general overview of Indigenous governance concepts, as well as many practical examples and best practices to assist elected Indigenous leaders and administration staff in better understanding the roles and responsibilities of the governing body, administration and community members.
 Topics covered include: role of Indigenous governing bodies; local Indigenous governance structures and issues; principles of good governance; a First Nations perspective; the power of Chief and Council; tools for council meeting management; and a refresher on policy.

 Effective governance is essential to the success of First Nations communities.
 In this workshop tools have been developed that elected leaders can use in performing their leadership functions.
 Topics covered include: orientation and transition of newly elected leaders; elected leaders mandate and administration priorities; knowing your community history and context; organizational and community issues; moving towards prosperity; governing beyond the Indian Act; and others.

 Workshop Agenda is currently not available.

-The Politics of Ethical Decision Making for Elected Aboriginal Leaders—2 Day Workshop
+The Politics of Ethical Decision Making for Elected Indigenous Leaders—2 Day Workshop

-This workshop was designed specifically for elected Aboriginal political leaders and focuses on the vital role that ethics play in their daily lives and the importance of ethical leadership in an Aboriginal setting.
-The workshop covers the following topics: rights, responsibilities and ethics; how they interact; how each influences the way Aboriginal elected leaders carry out their day to day jobs; common situations faced in elected positions where ethical issues are at stake; critical questions leaders must ask when wanting to make an ethical decision; and the essentials for creating an ethical work environment.
+This workshop was designed specifically for elected Indigenous political leaders and focuses on the vital role that ethics play in their daily lives and the importance of ethical leadership in an Indigenous setting.
+The workshop covers the following topics: rights, responsibilities and ethics; how they interact; how each influences the way Indigenous elected leaders carry out their day to day jobs; common situations faced in elected positions where ethical issues are at stake; critical questions leaders must ask when wanting to make an ethical decision; and the essentials for creating an ethical work environment.